 Our write-down for excess and obsolete inventory is subjective and requires forecasting of the future market demand for our products.
 Forecasting demand for Qsymia, a drug in the obesity market in which there had been no new FDA-approved medications in over a decade prior to 2012, and for which reimbursement from third-party payors had previously been non-existent, has been difficult.
 PANCREAZE has a short shelf life and forecasting both the amounts and the timing of demand for PANCREAZE is difficult.
-Forecasting demand for STENDRA/SPEDRA, a drug that is new to a crowded and competitive market and has limited sales history, is also difficult.
+Forecasting demand for STENDRA/SPEDRA, a drug that has a limited sales history and is in a crowded and competitive market, including significant new generic competitors is also difficult.
 We will continue to evaluate our inventories on a periodic basis.
 The value of our inventories could be impacted if actual sales differ significantly from our estimates of future demand, if any significant unanticipated changes in future product demand or market conditions occur or if our collaborators fail to satisfy their minimum purchase obligations.
 Any of these events, or a combination thereof, could result in additional inventory write-downs in future periods, which could be material.